 "Here is a powerful collection of tales of witches, weirds, vengeful spirits, sudden victims, and an endless parade of scarifying things-that-go-bump-in-the-night!
 Tales of dread and danger from our own world... and beyond!"

 Kastel replicated his Jaws composition to stunning effect for Richard Masson's suspense novel Creatures, which Pocket published in 1979.
 This Richard Masson, however, does not appear to be the same author who wrote the juvenile novels Boonie and Dodger's Lot.
-Creatures may in fact be a one shot deal, or perhaps the work of a well-known author using a pseudonym.
+Creatures may in fact be a one shot deal, or perhaps it's the work of a well-known author using a pseudonym.

 "Slithering relentlessly toward the metal wreckage of a jetliner flung from the sky into the swamps of New Guinea.
 The beast is on the move... the crocodile, two tons of monstrous razor-toothed power, driven wild by the smell of human flesh, its soulless, ruby eyes ablaze with predatory menace.
 Inside the ruptured plane the men and women wait helplessly.
 Lucky to be alive, they had thought.
 Now they are doubtful.
 Their doubt would grow quickly into terror if they knew of the four men who were also coming... four relentless men after a monstrous legendary beast---four hunters more savage than their prey itself."